-The electronic buffers maintain no queues.
-Instead, packets are indexed by their timestamp.
-Since in each time slot a receiver picks up at most one packet, it is possible to locate a packet in a buffer in constant time given the timestamp of the packet.
-As an implementation detail, the buffer can be used in a wrap-around fashion thus does not need to have very large capacity.
-For instance, if the index is 8-bit long, then each buffer stores up to 256 packets.
-Consequently, only the lower 8 bits of the timestamp are needed to locate a packet in the buffer.
-A conflict occurs only if a packet is routed to a receiver, and another packet picked up by the same receiver at least 256 time slots earlier is still in the buffer.
+As an implementation detail, the auxiliary array can be used in a wrap-around fashion thus does not need to have very large capacity.
+For instance, if the index of the array is 8-bit long, then the array stores the location of up to 256 packets.
+Consequently, only the lower 8 bits of the timestamp is needed to locate a packet in the buffer.
+A conflict occurs only if a packet is routed to a receiver, and another packet picked up by the same receiver at least 256 time-slots earlier is still in the buffer.
 When this is the case, it usually indicates heavy congestion.
 Hence it is reasonable to discard one of the packets.